ishahin/thundr-sample/README.md

 You can read more about thundr [here](http://3wks.github.com/thundr).

-You can see this sample in action [here](http://gae.thundr-sample.appspot.com).

-## Handlebars
+## Velocity

-This branch of thundr-sample shows simple usage of handlebars templating on the server side with the thundr framework.
+This branch of thundr-sample shows simple usage of velocity templating on the server side with the thundr framework.
-You can see sample app running on appengine [here](http://handlebars.thundr-sample.appspot.com/)
+You can see the sample app running on appengine [here](http://velocity.thundr-sample.appspot.com/)

-The handlebars implementation is provided by [jknack](https://github.com/jknack/handlebars.java).

-Read more about handlebars [here](http://handlebarsjs.com/)
+Read more about Apache Velocity [here](http://velocity.apache.org/)

 ### Getting it